jacobgellman/jacobgellman.github.io/_pages/teaching.md

 **Teaching Assistant, University of California, Santa Barbara**
 * *UCSB Academic Senate Outstanding Teaching Assistant Award, Nominee, 2021*

-* *Spatial analysis using the sf package in R*
+* *EcoDataScience: Spatial analysis in R using the sf package*
-  * A seminar I led for [eco-data-science](https://eco-data-science.github.io/) in March 2020.
+  * A seminar I led for [EcoDataScience](https://github.com/eco-data-science) in March 2020 which was attended by graduate students and EPA regulators.
   * Topics covered: transforming coordinate systems, making spatial data from non-spatial files, area and distance calculations, buffers, shapefile outputs, and map preparation.
   * You can read the seminar materials [here](https://jacobgellman.github.io/files/eco-data-sci-sf.html) and clone the GitHub repository [here](https://github.com/jacobgellman/eco-data-sci-sf).